Needle Exchange is a drop-in service that provides the following for free:

 - condoms and lubricant

-- hepatitis A, B, C and HIV information
+- hepatitis A, B, C and Human Immunodeficiency Virus (HIV) information

 - counselling and treatment referrals